-When you walk down the fertilizer aisle at the nursery or home improvement center, you'll likely notice the array of formulations.
-You’ll see bags, bottles, powders, granules, sprays, and concentrates.
+When you walk down the fertilizer aisle at a garden center or home improvement store, you'll likely notice a wide variety of fertilizer formulations.
+You’ll see bags, bottles, powders, granules, pellets, sprays, and concentrates.
 Furthermore, you’ll discover an increasing number of organic and “earth-friendly” fertilizers.
-Learning more about your options can help you pick the best flower food for your plants.
+Learning more about your options can help you pick the best food for your flowering plants.

 For most flower gardeners, a complete fertilizer is necessary to supply plants with the three major elements they require to thrive:

-- Phosphorus or Phosphate (P): Stimulates root systems
+- Phosphorus or Phosphate (P): Promotes blooming and fruit formation

-- Potassium or Potash (K): Aids in flower (and fruit) formation
+- Potassium or Potash (K): Develops healthy root systems

-The fertilizer label will list these nutrients in order (sometimes referencing them as "NPK") with numbers representing the percentage of a nutrient compared to filler ingredients.
-For example, 10-10-10 fertilizer contains 10 percent of each nutrient.
+The fertilizer packaging will list these three major nutrients in exact order (sometimes referencing them as "NPK") with the numbers representing the percentage of each nutrient compared to other minor nutrients and filler ingredients.
+For example, a 10-10-10 fertilizer contains 10 percent of each N-P-K nutrient.
+A 10-30-20 fertilizer contains three times the amount of phosphorus than nitrogen.
 Filler ingredients are inert materials that add weight and volume, like limestone, sawdust, clay (in powdered formulas), or water (in liquid fertilizers).

-Flower fertilizers usually have a larger percentage of phosphorus compared to other ingredients.
-Healthy flowers start with vigorous root systems, and a phosphate boost can ensure your flowers get a good start.
+To stimulate blooming, choose fertilizers with a higher percentage of phosphorus compared to the percentage of nitrogen and potassium.
+Healthy flowers start with vigorous root systems, and a potassium boost can ensure your flowers get a good start.

 Chemical fertilizers come in a range of formulations, including pellets, liquid concentrates, and powders.
 Some products come in pre-measured packets designed to be added to the watering can, making it convenient for gardeners to apply it to containers, houseplants, or their landscape.

 Foliar fertilizers are liquid nutrients that plants absorb through their leaves.
-Not all flowers feed efficiently this way, because the waxes and hairs on leaves act as a barrier to nutrient uptake.
-Flowering plants cannot receive all of the nutrients they need through their leaves, but you may address some nutrient deficiencies quickly by using foliar fertilizers.
+Not all flowers feed efficiently this way, because the waxes and hairs on some leaves act as a barrier to nutrient uptake.
+Flowering plants cannot receive all of the nutrients they need through their leaves, but you might be able to address some nutrient deficiencies quickly by using foliar fertilizers.
 Potassium is one readily absorbed nutrient in foliar feeding applications, so use foliar fertilizers in the flower garden to address potassium deficiencies.

-If your flowers are exhibiting signs of chlorosis, such as a yellowing of the leaves, your plants may have an iron deficiency.
+If your flowers are exhibiting signs of chlorosis, a yellowing of the leaves, your plants might have an iron deficiency.
 Sometimes, the rapid results achieved by foliar fertilizers can help.

 Organic fertilizers come from living things, like animal manure, fish emulsion, leaf molds, and non-living things, like rock phosphate or greensand.
 Fertilizers from organic matter not only supply essential nutrients to flowers, but they also improve soil tilth.
-Gardeners who don’t eat what they grow still appreciate organic fertilizers because they:
+There are several advantages to using organic fertilizers:

 - Don’t burn plants